sm16ut/IASC-2P02/README.md

 ## About me

 Welcome!
 My name is Santiago Montoya, I am student in the Interactive Arts & Sciences at brock University.
-In the following blog post I will discuss .....
+In the following blog post I will discuss 'Humanities Approaches to Graphical Display' by Johanna Ducker.

 ![](Images/tux.jpg)

 ## Blog post

-First Sentence of blog post goes here.. [continue reading](blog.md)
+For the following project I decided to take a closer look at Johanna Drucker's ‘Humanities Approaches to Graphical Display’ ... [continue reading](blog.md)